justinsta624/HR-Module/README.md

 ### In General
 * Create a MERN stack single-page application that works with real-world data to solve a real-world challenge, with a focus on data and user demand.
 * Use React for the front end.
-* Use GraphQL with a Node.js and Express.js server.
+* Use Node.js and Express.js server.
 * Use MySQL2 and the Sequelize for the database.
-* Use queries and mutations for retrieving, adding, updating, and deleting data.
+* Use Axios for retrieving, adding, updating, and deleting data.
 * Be deployed using Heroku (with data).
 * Have a polished UI.
-* Be responsive.
-* Be interactive (i.e., accept and respond to user input).
+* Be responsive & interactive (i.e., accept and respond to user input).
 * Include authentication (JWT).
-* Protect sensitive API key information on the server.
 * Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, etc.).
 * Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-### CSS Styling
-* Look into the concept of CSS-in-JS, which abstracts CSS to the component level, using JavaScript to describe styles in a declarative and maintainable way.
-Some popular libraries include [styled-components](https://styled-components.com/) and [Emotion](https://emotion.sh/docs/introduction).
-* Try using a component library, such as [Semantic UI](https://semantic-ui.com/), [Chakra UI](https://chakra-ui.com/), or [Ant Design](https://ant.design/).

-### Payment Platform
-* Integrating the Stripe payment platform.
-(Even if you don’t create an e-commerce application, you could set up your site to accept charitable donations)

-### Progressive Web Application
-* Uses a web manifest
-* Uses a service worker for offline functionality
-* Is installable

-### Vite: Steps to follow
+### Vite for React: Steps to follow

+* To serve as a tool for quickly setting up and developing modern web applications, like React.
+* Focuses on providing a fast development experience by leveraging ES module imports, pre-bundling dependencies during development, and optimizing build times.

 1. In the command line, navigate to the desired parent folder and run `npm create vite@latest`.
 2. Enter the desired name of new project folder.